logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 As I began reading one letter, and then the next, I felt a dawning realization that compared to the year in review I had drafted, these were letters of a different sort.
 First, both authors were scholars: voracious readers, deep thinkers, and skilled prose-smiths.
 But more pressingly, hadn't I been reading for a while now?
 And why was my scroll bar so small?
 Then I saw: these letters were 8,000 and 13,000 words long.
 That's like a year's worth of blog posts!
 Which, okay, makes a certain kind of sense, it's a Year in Review after all, but man!

 And yet because of my immediate admiration for the authors' intellect and prose, reading these long-ass letters was a delight.
 And at the end, when one exhorted, "I don’t understand why more people aren’t writing \[year-end letters\]"?
 To hear my new brother-in-arms of year-in-review writing speak directly-to-my-heart like that was all it took.
-I knew I had to scrap my entire post and rewrite it -- not as a post, but as a *letter*.
+I knew I had to scrap my entire post and rewrite it: not as a post, but as a *letter*.

 So you - whoever made the foolish decision to read *my* year in review letter - are quite lucky.
 Now I'm a part of this conga-line of annual letters.
 And in place of the easily digestible bullet points and brevity of my initial draft, instead you get to slog through the clumsy prose of a guy who's doing that thing where you subconsciously imitate the tone of the most recent book you've been reading[^1].

 **But don't worry.**

 Unlike those bozos (god bless them), I'm not a scholar.
 I'm a clown[^2].
 A bozo, if you will.
 And I know who I am!
 Sort of.
 So I will keep this letter authentically me.
-It's already better than the draft -- the bullets were sterile.
-So sterile that it triggered an existential crisis about why oh god can't I be funny?
+It's already better than the draft -- the bullets were robotic and sterile.
+But I'm not a robot, I'm human -- just look at how good I am at captchas!
+And I'm not sterile, I'm... fertile?
+That sounds a bit funny.

-But I'll prove to you I can be funny!
-Hang on, I have a great segue in mind, but no idea how to execute on it.
-Just keep that word "funny" in your head, and let's start the part of the letter that's about:
+Hey, speaking of "funny"!
+Well, I should probably get on with the letter, but just keep that word "funny" in your head, and let's start with the part of the letter that's about:

-(By the way, I think the idea with these letters is that the length is ok because you can just skim past the boring parts.
-I empower you to do so.)

 **What did I do this year?**

 A lot happened this year.
 It felt like a year more full than most in my life so far.

 One thing it was filled with was new activities -- I tried a lot of things for the first time in 2024.
-For example, I finally lived out my lifelong dream of performing standup comedy.
-That's right, COMEDY.
+For example, in January I finally lived out my dream since adolescence of performing standup comedy.

+That's right, *comedy*.
 Remember "funny"?
 That's called a CALLBACK joke!
 I'm a comedy GOD!

 Anyway, I bombed.
 I went to an open mic on three different occasions, and earned a total of perhaps two chuckles.
 I knew I was in trouble when I was walking to the mic and realized that even I didn't think my jokes were funny.
 Were they even jokes?
 I can tell you today: they in fact were not.
 I spent weeks writing what I thought were jokes, only to realize with horror that they were, at best, premises.
 I'm still glad I had this experience though -- I learned a lot about comedy writing, and have a renewed appreciation for successful comics.